Poems Without Frontiers

 Eduard Mörike

-Here I lie on this hill in Spring:
+Here I lie on this hill in spring:

-The cloud becomes my wing,
+Where the cloud becomes my wing

 Like the sunflower, my feelings open,